kenuiuc/sun-resumes/sun_resume.md

 ### Software Engineer, Kaiao Technology
 - The back-end development team I work in is mainly responsible for the server of the company's job hunting website project.
 - Implemented a NLP based job listing classification system.
-- Assist algorithm engineers in model training and data preprocessing
+- Using NTKL for text processing and tuning pre-trained models with BERT as feature extractor.
 - Built REST APIs using Python Django and made interactive web UI with Vue.

 ### Frontend Developer Intern, Hecai Technology